-Bayer depends on Avelox sales as the drug’s revenue in 2007 equaled $697.3 million worldwide, and it still earns roughly $500 million per year.
+Bayer’s Avelox sales revenue in 2007 was $697.3 million worldwide, and the drug still brings Bayer roughly $500 million per year.
 Since it entered the market, though, controversies have eroded consumer confidence in Avelox.
-Consequently, in July 2008, the FDA placed a “Black Box” warning, the agency’s most serious alert, on Avelox.
-There are no known efforts to issue an Avelox recall or ban the drug.
-Though there are no serious Avelox lawsuits, the Rottenstein Law Group would like to hear from people who have used Avelox and experienced adverse effects.
+In July 2008, the FDA placed a “black box” warning, the agency’s most serious alert, on Avelox, but there are no known efforts to effect an Avelox recall or to ban the drug.

 Avelox Might Cause Life-Threatening Side Effects

-In October 2008, the U.S. Food and Drug Administration (FDA) required Bayer to include a Black Box warning on packages to inform the public of side effects the drug causes.
-Avelox is known for causing liver disorders, and like many other fluoroquinolones, Avelox use correlates to muscle injuries, especially in tendons, the muscle tissue that binds muscles together.
+In October 2008, the U.S. Food and Drug Administration (FDA) required Bayer to include a warning on Avelox packaging to inform the public of side effects the drug causes.
+Avelox is known to cause liver disorders, and like many other fluoroquinolones, Avelox use correlates to muscle injuries, especially in tendons, the tissues that binds muscles together.
 It can also cause a horrible life-threatening skin condition known as Stevens-Johnson Syndrome.

-Bayer informed European doctors in “Dear Doctor” letters that Avelox could cause severe liver damage with symptoms including yellowing of the skin and eyes, severe itching, dark urine and pale-colored stool.
+Bayer informed European doctors in “Dear Doctor” letters that Avelox could cause severe liver damage with symptoms including yellowing of the skin and eyes, severe itching, dark urine, and pale-colored stool.
 The European Medicines Agency restricted Avelox’s uses.
-In March 2010, Canada followed.
+In March 2010, Canada followed suit.

-The tendon problems caused by Avelox are not the results of new research.
+The tendon problems caused by Avelox were not only recently discovered.
 To the contrary, medical studies determined that existing fluoroquinolones caused muscle disorders back in the early 1970s.
 The FDA did not act quickly to issue an Avelox warning.
-In 2005 and 2006, a consumer advocacy group, Public Citizen, and the Attorney General of Illinois petitioned the FDA to require a Black Box warning on Avelox.
+In 2005 and 2006, a consumer advocacy group, Public Citizen, and the Attorney General of Illinois petitioned the FDA to require a black box warning on Avelox.
 In 2008, both petitioners finally sued the FDA to require the Avelox warning, and in October of that year it finally did so.

 RLG’s Lawyers Will Make Things Easier